brgillis/SHE_Validation/SHE_Validation_PSF/doc/doc_module.md

 ## PSF Spatial Validation

-### Requirement: R-SHE-CAL-F-030 / R-SHE-PRD-F-090
+### Requirement: R-SHE-CAL-F-030

+Parent: R-GDP-CAL-020

-Parent: R-GDP-CAL-020 The r.m.s. of the ensemble averaged ΔQij/R2 (where ΔQij is the quadrupole moment of the residual after the linearity correction) for each subset (TBD) of stars in the useful dynamic range, shall be:
-<3.0x10-5 (1-sigma) per moment if i=j
+The r.m.s. of the ensemble averaged ΔQij/R^2 (where ΔQij is the quadrupole moment of the residual after the linearity correction) for a subset of observed and emulated stars in the range 18 < VIS < 24.5 as a function of magnitude in bins of width one magnitude shall be: <3.0x10^-5 (1-sigma) per moment if i=j and <1.75x10^-5 (1-sigma) if i≠j, averaging over magnitude bins and 100 fields.
-and
-<1.75x10-5 (1sigma) if i≠j

 ### Requirement Comment from GDPRD

+This part of the allocation is for the contribution linked to the model selected to represent the PSF that differs from the true PSF.

+The requirement ensures that the mean PSF model does not lead to biased shapes or sizes.
+If the PSF model is within requirements then the residuals at star positions should be consistent with noise (within requirements).
+This can be checked with a validation test where subsets of stars not used to derive the PSF model are predicted.

-This shall be demonstrated on emulated Euclid stellar images.
+This shall be demonstrated on observed and emulated Euclid stellar images.
-[ANT - availability of emulated Euclid stars? - Gaia?]

-Requirements Chain:
+### Requirement: R-SHE-PRD-F-090

+Parent: R-GDP-DL3-012

+The SGS shall create a model of the PSF such that the normalized moments Qii/R^2 of the ensemble averaged residual image (observed – PSF model) for a subset of observed stars in the range 18 < VIS < 23 as a function of magnitude in bins of width one magnitude shall be: < 8.6x10^-5 (1-sigma) per moment if i=j, and < 5x10^-5 if i≠j, averaging over magnitude bins and 100 fields.

+### Requirement Comment from GDPRD

+This part of the allocation is for the contribution linked to the model selected to represent the PSF that differs from the true PSF.

+The requirement ensures that the mean PSF model does not lead to biased shapes or sizes.
+If the PSF model is within requirements then the residuals at star positions should consistent with noise (within requirements).
+This can be checked with a validation test where subsets of stars not used to derive the PSF model are predicted.

+This shall be demonstrated on observed Euclid stellar images.

 ### Validation Test: T-SHE-000003-PSF-res-interp-star-pos